You’ve probably heard a lot of conflicting things about annulments: what’s true and what isn’t…

 Myth #6: Annulments are only for the rich and famous.

-No. Everyone is treated fairly in church law.
-A person is not given preferential treatment for being rich and famous or penalized for lacking wealth and fame.
-In fact, church law prohibits any court official from taking part in a case in which there is a family relationship, close friendship, animosity, or desire to profit or avoid loss.
+No. Everyone is treated equally in church law.
+A person is not given preferential treatment for being rich/famous or penalized for lacking wealth/fame.
+In fact, church law prohibits any court official from taking part in a case in which there is a family relationship, close friendship, animosity, desire to profit, or avoid loss.

-Yes, but don’t imagine anything like Court TV.
-The Tribunal is a church court, but it is very different from a civil courtroom.
+Yes, but not anything like Court TV.
+The Tribunal is a church court, which is very different from a civil courtroom.
 Depending on the type of case, you may have tribunal advocates who assist you and there will be 1 to 3 judges involved in your case.
 But most of the work is usually done by you and your witnesses in writing.
 You do not have to appear in a courtroom.
 You do not have to be together with your ex-spouse.
-There is never an emotional courtroom scene as in television dramas.
+There is never an emotional courtroom scene like in the television dramas.

-Myth#8: If I have children, I can’t get a Catholic annulment.
+Myth#8: If I have children, I can’t get a Catholic annulment right?

 Any divorced person has the right to request an annulment.
-The length of the marriage or the presence of children does not prohibit an annulment request.
-If a church annulment is granted, it has NO effects on the legitimacy of your children in church law.
-Don’t believe anything you may have heard to the contrary – as it simply is not true.
+The length of the marriage or the presence of children does not prohibit a nullity of marriage request.
+If a church annulment is granted, it has ZERO effect on the legitimacy of your children in church law.
+Don’t believe anything claiming otherwise – as it simply is not true.

 Myth #9: Only unmarried priests decide whether or not you can get an annulment.

-No. In the United States, tribunal judges are men and women.
-Collectively, US tribunals are comprised of judges who are husbands, religious sisters, priests, wives, single men, religious brothers, single women and deacons.
+No. In the United States, tribunal judges are men and women of all demographics.
+US tribunals are comprised of judges who are husbands, religious sisters, priests, wives, single men, religious brothers, single women, and deacons.

 Myth#10: The Church doesn’t care what I’ve endured.

 The Church cares a great deal for persons who have suffered the pain of divorce.
-As such tribunal personnel should treat petitioners, respondents and witnesses with great care and sensitivity.
-Though the annulment process is primarily a legal one, efforts are made by many tribunals to extend emotional and spiritual comfort to the parties.
-The tribunal also cares about your children, especially in regard to the present welfare of minor children.
+As such, tribunal personnel should treat petitioners, respondents, and witnesses with great care and sensitivity.
+Though the annulment process is primarily a legal one, efforts are made by many tribunals to extend emotional and spiritual comfort to the parties as needed.
+The tribunal also cares about the well being of your children, especially in regard to the present welfare of minor children.